CU-CommunityApps/ct-patching-scanning/README.md

 - Moved and renamed repo to https://github.com/cu-cit-cloud-team/aws-patching-scanning; was https://github.com/CU-CommunityApps/ct-patching-scanning.
 - Removed unused Lambda function and AMI data file.
 - Renamed default branch to `main`; was `master`.
+- Added bucket policy to S3 bucket and set public access block for bucket.

 ## Table of Contents